puavous/lmad1/lib/README.md

 much is written as of yet.
 My bad.
 Might improve over time, or might not.

+WARNING: The interface may change any time, so for productions you will want to stick with one snapshot version of the library until you've made it to the compo in question!

 Author: Paavo Nieminen - known as "The Old Dude" for Instanssi people and "qma" for the greater demoscene community.
 (My identity crisis with nicknames still persists after 1990's and "Flex" of The Blues